brielle-young/brielle-young/README.md

 I've had the opportunity to immerse myself in diverse projects - from building machine learning models to predict bird species encounter rates, to working on a meta-dataset of greenhouse gas emissions.
 I'm driven by the potential of data to make an impact, particularly in areas like computational biology, biostatistics, and machine learning.

 I'm constantly looking for ways to grow and apply my knowledge to real-world challenges.
 Whether through academic research, industry applications, or personal projects, I'm excited to continue pursuing data science and machine learning solutions to drive positive change.
+I can be contacted at bgy5@cornell.edu.

 ### 🛠️ Skills
 - **Languages:** Python, JavaScript, R